facelessuser/RegReplace/readme.md

 If multiple sweeps are needed to find and replace all targets, you can use multi-pass using ```+:```.
 Multi-pass cannot be used with action overrides, but it can be used with highlighting searches ```?+:```.

 ## Apply Regex Right Before File Save Event
 If you want to automatically apply a sequence right before a file saves, you can define sequences in the reg_replace.sublime-settings file.
-Each on save sequence will be applied to the files you sepcify by file patterns.
+Each "on save" sequence will be applied to the files you sepcify by file patterns or file regex.
 Also, you must have ```on_save``` set to ```true```.

 Example: